suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {::include examples/encrypted-payload-es-ecdh.hex}
 ~~~

-# Firmware Updates on IoT Devices with Flash Memory
+# Firmware Updates on IoT Devices with Flash Memory {#flash}

 Note: This section is specific to firmware images and does not apply to
 generic software, configuration data, and machine learning models.

 Flash memory on microcontrollers is a type of non-volatile memory that erases
-data in units called blocks, pages or sectors and re-writes data at byte level
+data in units called blocks, pages or sectors and re-writes data at the byte level
 (often 4-bytes) or larger units.
 Flash memory is furthermore segmented into different memory regions, which store
 the bootloader, different versions of firmware images (in so-called slots),